From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: NEUTRINO AND STANDARD MODEL

 \subsection{Derivation of standard model action}

-The successful application of the BMP recursive procedure\cite{BOG1980} to build up an effective quantum electrodynamics and its extraordinary experimental verification, suggest us to extend it including the massless neutrino soliton as a left-hand field $\frac{1-\gamma _{5}}{2}\psi _{\nu }$, and all the permitted charged and neutral currents.
-No neutrino electromagnetic interaction should be introduced or permit it to appear through the BMP recursive procedure.
-It has already be shown\cite{SCH2} that assuming the existence of all the standard model particles (for every generation separately) the implied standard model lagrangian is a consequence of the renormalizability condition.
-Let us now enumerate the fields and the interactions we will consider in the beginning (correspondence principle) of the BMP procedure, indicating their existence in the context of PCFT:
+The successful application of the Bogoliubov recursive procedure\cite {BOG1980} to build up an effective quantum electrodynamics and its extraordinary experimental verification, suggest us to extend it including the massless neutrino soliton as a left-hand field $\frac{1-\gamma _{5}}{2} \psi _{\nu }$, and all the permitted charged and neutral currents.
+No neutrino electromagnetic interaction should be introduced or permit it to appear through the Bogoliubov recursive procedure.
+It has already been shown \cite{SCH2} that assuming the existence of all the standard model particles (for every generation separately) the implied standard model lagrangian is a consequence of the renormalizability condition.
+The appearance of the Poincar \'{e} group and the Schwartz distributions imposes the use of the basis of the rigged Hilbert space of the temered distributions.
+A free field is an operator valued distribution in the appropriate Lorentz group representation corresponding to every elementary particle and all its dressings.
+Let us now enumerate the fields and the interactions we will consider in the beginning (correspondence principle) of the Bogoliubov procedure, indicating their existence in the context of PCFT:

 1) The massive Dirac electron field $\psi _{e}(x)$, which satisfies the free Dirac equation and hence it implies a free massive Dirac propagator in the time ordering term (\ref{e-19}).
+This fermionic solitonic LCR-manifold (with $g=2$ gyromagnetic ratio) has been extensively studied.

 2) The left-hand part of the massless Dirac neutrino field $\frac{1-\gamma _{5}}{2}\psi _{\nu }$, which satisfies the free Dirac equation and hence it implies a free massless Dirac propagator in the time ordering term.
 All the considered currents will contain only the left-hand part of the neutrino field.
+This is the massless developable surface which corresponds to the massive electron ruled surface.

 3) The massless electromagnetic field $A_{\mu }(x)$, which implies the corresponding massless propagator.
 It is the potential of the real part of the closed self-dual 2-form (\ref{e-13}).
-This self-dual form ($\phi _{AB}$ in the spinor notation) also emerges through the Batement-Penrose transform applied on the Kerr polynomial of the electron LCR-structure \

-4) The electromagnetic interaction between the electron and the photon.
+4) The electromagnetic interaction between the electron and the photon as indicated by the electromagnetic dressing of the electron LCR-structure.